 Pickled red onions are AWESOME on tacos, sandwiches, salads, pizza, nachos, and lots of other things.
 Instead of thinking of these pickled red onions as a substitute for fresh red onions in recipe, think of them as a non-spicy alternative to pickled jalapeño.
 That tangy pickled flavor tastes great anywhere you’d normally use a pickled jalapeño.

-How to Store Pickled Red Onions
+How long do Pickled Red Onions Last?

 Keep your pickled red onions refrigerated and in the brine and they’ll last 3-4 weeks in the refrigerator!
 The flavor gets better over time as the onions marinate.